DarkCodeOrg/welcome-to-cybersecurity/README.md

 so guys if you are visiting this page it means that you highly aspire to become an hacker or penetration tester

-so let me introduce myself :  I am a hardcore linux user and computer geek.I am also a beginner in this field and an aspiring hacker
+so let me introduce myself :  I am a hardcore linux user and computer geek.I am also more or less intermediate in this field and an aspiring hacker

 now you might be thinking why should i (as a beginner) write a guide for this topic? the answer is simple becase many of the people face a common problem that from where should they begin learning, what are the pre-requisites and also there is a lack of proper resources.
 Even i faced problems(and even facing now also).